kvertacnik/Practical_Bioinformatics_Workshop/2_remote_server_mcc.md

 #SBATCH --mail-user=        # Your email address
 ```

-NB: A hash character followed by a space `# ` means "do not execute anything on this line after this symbol".
+NB: The hash character `#`  is used to mark the start of a comment, meaning that anything following this character on the same line is ignored (i.e., not executed).
 It's a way to leave comments that won't interfere with the code.
+Loosely speaking, #!/bin/bash and #SBATCH are exceptions to this rule.

 To see what types of processors are available run `sinfo`
 <p align="left">